 The study of the Trivium teaches us to learn how to learn.
-We are taught to critically think for ourselves.
+We are taught to think critically for ourselves.

-We want the community to become first-hand independent thinkers beginning with the individual rather than remain second-hand, dependent thinkers.
+We want the community to become first-hand independent thinkers beginning with the individual, rather than remain second-hand, dependent thinkers.

 We wish to produce appropriate critical, creative, self-sufficient individuals who become equipped to attract intellectual abundance into their lives as well as that which naturally follows from it- material abundance.